shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 [credit-accounts@path-cc.io](mailto:credit-accounts@path-cc.io) with questions about PATh resources, using HTC, or estimating credit needs.

-HTC resource management has different approaches compared to many batch systems.
+The PATh system's HTC resource management (via HTCondor) is designed differently than in traditional HPC Clusters.
 For example, PATh has more scheduling flexibility for smaller jobs, resulting in an escalating charge in credits for larger jobs.

 Please see our [2022 Charge Listing](/credit-account-charges) for more details.